chrultrabook/docs/docs/contributing.md

 * Use your brain (please).
 * Proofread your submissions.
-* Pull Requests may be rejected if they do not align with the guide's content or if they contain inaccurate information.
+* Pull Requests may be rejected if they do not align with the docs's content or if they contain inaccurate information.
 Generally, we will provide reasons for rejection or request revisions.
     * Additionally, it would be appreciated if you can provide sources for significant commits.
 This helps us verify the validity of the information you provide.
-* Ensure that the pages adhere to the markdown style used in the guide.
+* Ensure that the pages adhere to the markdown style used in the docs.

 ### How to Contribute